aspose-slides/Aspose.Slides-Documentation/net/getting-started/aspose-slides-for-xamarin/_index.md

 ---

 ## **Overview**
-Xamarin is a framework for cross-platform mobile development using .NET C#.
-Xamarin is having tools and libraries that extend the possibilities of the .NET platform and allow building applications for any mobile OS: Android, iOS and Windows.
-For development in Xamarin, programmers can use their usual environment including C#, Visual Studio and 3rd party libraries.
+Xamarin is a framework used for cross-platform mobile development in .NET C#.
+Xamarin has tools and libraries that extend the possibilities of the .NET platform.
+It allows developers to build applications for any operating system (Android, iOS, and Windows).
+For development in Xamarin, programmers can use their regular development environments (C#, Visual Studio, and 3rd party libraries).

-Aspose.Slides API can work in Xamarin platform.
-For that, the Aspose.Slides .NET package includes a separate dll for Xamarin.
-Aspose.Slides for Xamarin supports most features available in .NET version:
+Aspose.Slides API can work on the Xamarin platform.
+To achieve this, the Aspose.Slides .NET package adds a separate DLL for Xamarin.
+Aspose.Slides for Xamarin supports most of the features available in the .NET version:

-- presentation conversion and viewing.
+- converting and viewing presentations.
-- presentation content editing: text, shapes, charts, SmartArt, audio/video, fonts, etc.
+- editing contents in presentations: text, shapes, charts, SmartArt, audio/video, fonts, etc.
-- animation, 2D effects, WordArt, etc.
+- handling/dealing with animation, 2D effects, WordArt, etc.
-- metadata and document properties.
+- handling/dealing with metadata and document properties.
 - printing, cloning, merging, comparing, splitting, etc.

-The full features comparison is available in this topic below.
+We provided a comparison of the full features in another section close to the bottom of this page.

-In Aspose.Slides for Xamarin API the classes, namespaces, logic and behaviour are as close as possible to the .NET version.
-You may migrate your Aspose.Slides .NET applications to Xamarin with the minimal costs.
+In Aspose.Slides for Xamarin API, the classes, namespaces, logic, and behavior are as similar as possible to the .NET version.
+You can migrate your Aspose.Slides .NET applications to Xamarin with minimal costs.

 ## **Quick Example**
-Aspose.Slides for Xamarin can be used to build and use your C# application using Slides for Android.
-Below is a simple example of Android via Xamarin application that uses Aspose.Slides to display presentation slides and adding a new shape on the slide by touch.
-Full sources of the example are available on [GitHub](https://github.com/aspose-slides/Aspose.Slides-for-.NET/tree/master/Xamarin).
+You can use Aspose.Slides for Xamarin to build and utilize your C# application through Slides for Android.

+We are providing an example of Android via Xamarin application that uses Aspose.Slides to display presentation slides and adds a new shape on the slide on touch.
+You can find the full source of the examples on [GitHub](https://github.com/aspose-slides/Aspose.Slides-for-.NET/tree/master/Xamarin).

-Let’s start from creating a Xamarin Android App:
+Let’s start by creating a Xamarin Android App:

 ![todo:image_alt_text](https://lh3.googleusercontent.com/sNkKZnuuGo8phWI-4g4jRA_ZESKpO9RXehPj46RVymXGPcCJuYooePXcBEcb7N6uUUxgocl4o9OjwnajzWKmL2i4MUz3gKKwXw6C0ow_VScN8vlyGBK3SpLKoE_m9BDJ3iNE4xPj)

-First, we create a content layout that will contain an image view and Prev, Next buttons:
+First, we create a content layout that will contain an image view, Prev, and Next buttons:

 ![todo:image_alt_text](https://lh3.googleusercontent.com/rX9leIvYTVzQa0YAMj_jPUPs-c9_HwGPZUfR5A3FLiTk0-qzUQ29FfM4hammUVXbbw_Ly0LwEM_VnaI6vslEEMcVlEwVMem0LTiX5kYsA4lxtiHrvXfDPruWPOGU1YKDYSWcNM54)